NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 {{</Aside>}}

-## Required for full Cloudflare Zero Trust features
+## Required for full Khulnasoft Zero Trust features

-For the majority of Cloudflare Zero Trust features to work, you need to specify a team name.
-Examples of Cloudflare Zero Trust features which depend on the team name are [HTTP policies](/cloudflare-one/policies/gateway/http-policies/), [Browser Isolation](/cloudflare-one/policies/browser-isolation/), and [device posture](/cloudflare-one/identity/devices/).
+For the majority of Khulnasoft Zero Trust features to work, you need to specify a team name.
+Examples of Khulnasoft Zero Trust features which depend on the team name are [HTTP policies](/cloudflare-one/policies/gateway/http-policies/), [Browser Isolation](/cloudflare-one/policies/browser-isolation/), and [device posture](/cloudflare-one/identity/devices/).

 ### `organization`